bouhramaines/Open-source-food-science-/README.md

 👩‍🔬 Project by

-Bouhrama Ines
+Bouhrama Ines.
-Mouhamou Maissa
+Mouhamou Maissa.
-Selsabile Azouni
+Selsabile Azouni.
-Aggoun Assia
+Aggoun Assia.
-Abla cheknoun
+Abla cheknoun.

 📍 What you learned:

 How to use GitHub to create and share a scientific project.

 The importance of free and open-source tools in academic researche .

-Conclusion
+Conclusion:
 Open-source software gives students and researchers in food science the ability to explore, share, and innovate without limits.
 It encourages collaboration and makes scientific research more transparent and accessible.